 As is typical, average weekly earnings in the District of Columbia were higher than in any state, at $1,521.
 After the District of Columbia and Washington, the highest average weekly earnings were in Massachusetts ($1,096), Connecticut ($1,072), California ($1,070), and New York ($1,031).

 Thirty-four states had weekly earnings below the national average.
 Other than New Mexico, average earnings were lowest in Mississippi ($728), Arkansas ($739), South Dakota ($754), Kentucky ($772), and Nevada ($780).
 Arizona’s average weekly earnings ($913) were the same as the national average.

-National real (inflation-adjusted) average weekly earnings in August 2017 were 0.9 percent higher than in August 2016.
-Average weekly earnings were 2.8 percent higher in nominal dollars.
+National real (inflation-adjusted) average weekly earnings in October 2017 were 0.4 percent higher than in October 2016.
+Average weekly earnings were 2.4 percent higher compared to one year earlier in nominal dollars.

-Real average earnings declined in 10 states.
-The largest drop was in Iowa (-3.0 percent).
-Two other states, New York and Virginia, also saw declines of more than 1.0 percent.
+Real average earnings declined in 19 states.
+The largest drops were in New Hampshire (-3.6 percent), Iowa (-3.1 percent), and Virginia (-2.5 percent).
+Louisiana, South Dakota, Tennessee, and Vermont also saw declines of more than 1.0 percent.

 The largest increases in real average weekly earnings were in Arizona (5.5 percent) and Maryland (4.0 percent).
 Georgia, Hawaii, Missouri, Nebraska, Rhode Island, South Carolina, and Wyoming also saw average earnings increase more than 3.0 percent.